Mr-Zamora/SQL_fundamentals/tutorials/03_creating_tables.md

 1. Create a "teachers" table with columns for id, name, subject, and email
 2. View the structure of your new table
-3. Create an "assignments" table that references both students and courses
+3. Create a "courses" table with columns for id, name, description, and credits
+4. Add a "start_date" column to your students table with a default value of the current date

 ## Next Steps